Backup & Restore

 - Pre/post hooks — pick a preset (PostgreSQL dump, MySQL dump, Redis

-BGSAVE) or write a custom shell command - Retention — keep last N, or keep daily/weekly/monthly rotation
+BGSAVE) or write a custom shell command - Retention — combine two independent caps:

 What’s in a backup